rstudio-education/rmd4medicine/content/about/three-questions.md

 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons

 [[feature]]
-  icon = "chart-line"
+  icon = "scroll"
   icon_pack = "fas"
   name = ""
-  description = "Are you an Excel user who wants to expand your data analysis toolset with R?"
+  description = "Have you written or collaborated on a medical manuscript to submit for publication to a peer-reviewed journal? <br><br>Are you familiar with common components of a medical manuscript like a 'Table One', other summary tables, plots, text and citations?"

 [[feature]]
-  icon = "hands-helping"
+  icon = "r-project"
-  icon_pack = "fas"
+  icon_pack = "fab"
   name = ""
-  description = "Do you want to bridge analyses between Excel and R, whether working independently or to more easily collaborate with others who use Excel or R?"
+  description = "Have you downloaded and used R a bit?
+Can you install and load packages? <br><br>*Even better,* have you used `tidyverse` packages like `ggplot2` and `dplyr`?"

 [[feature]]
-  icon = "street-view"
+  icon = "laptop-code"
   icon_pack = "fas"
   name = ""
-  description = "Are you new to data analysis, and looking for a good place to get started?"
+  description = "Have you used R with the RStudio Integrated Development Environment (IDE)?
+Are you familiar with the various panes and tabs?
+For instance, can you quickly find all objects in your current global environment, and can you send R code from a source file (`.R`, `.Rmd`) to the console? <br><br>*Even better,* have you tried to knit an R Markdown document to some kind of output format like HTML, PDF, or Word?"

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.